-May 04, 2015
+May 04, 2021

+Grand Moff Tarkin, one of the most feared and powerful leaders in the Galactic Empire, had sole command of the original Death Star, and even Darth Vader answered to his orders.
+He also was terrible at Empire Continuity Planning.
 Tarkin didn’t believe that a battle station the size of a small moon, with the power to blow up planets, had anything to fear from a rag-tag band of rebels.

 Lesson 2: Constantly Self-Assess Your Vulnerabilities (Before Someone Else Does)

-And it clearly wasn’t a difficult weakness to uncover, given that the Rebellion computed it in less than a day on systems that could barely muster VGA graphics.
+General Tagge knew the stolen Death Star plans posed a risk, but Tarkin wasted resources prosecuting the rebels rather than analyzing the plans they stole to identify weaknesses.
+That thermal exhaust port clearly wasn’t too difficult to uncover, given that the rebel army tracked it down in less than a day on systems that could barely muster VGA graphics.

 As Rebel General Jan Dodonna remarked, “The Empire doesn’t consider a small, one-man fighter to be any threat.
 Or, they’d have a tighter defense.”

-Tarkin went down in flames—literally—because he could not accept the threat assessment of his security and disaster planning teams, even as an ultimately successful attack was underway.
+Even once the Rebel assault was underway, Tarkin refused to acknowledge that the Death Star was in danger.
+His last words were, well, ironic.
+Tarkin went down in flames—literally—because he could not accept the threat assessment of his staff, even as an ultimately successful attack was underway.

 Happy Star Wars Day, and may the Force be with you!